casper-network/docs-archive/theory/abstract-consensus.rst

 of ACC.
 As soon as a validator, following its publishing strategy, decides to publish a message, it builds a new message with:

-- justifications set to tips of all swimlanes, according to local jdag; in case of equivocators, i.e. when the corresponding swimlane has more than one tip - validator picks just one tip (any)
+- justifications set to tips of all swimlanes, according to local j-dag; in case of equivocators, i.e. when the corresponding swimlane has more than one tip - validator picks just one tip (any)
 - consensus value determined by estimator, as applied to the justifications